zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 **Note:**
 For multi-disk systems, using `UUID=...` instead of `/dev/*` in the config can prevent boot issues.
-Find UUIDs with:
-`# blkid -o value -s UUID <DEVICE>`.
+Find UUIDs with: `# blkid -o value -s UUID <DEVICE>`.

 Now, prepare an initramfs.
-If you installed the "linux" kernel manually, you have already set "KV" variable to kernel version.
+If you installed the `linux` kernel manually, you have already set `KV` variable to kernel version.
 Otherwise, fetch the kernel version from the package source:

     (chrooted) # KV=$(pkgman printf %v --filter=linux)